-Whey protein is the go-to choice for a large percentage of those trying to supplement their healthy diet, lose weight, build muscle, and get fit.
-Not only is it easy on the digestive system, but it’s a quick-acting form of protein that will promote immediate muscle repair and recovery.
+Whey protein is the go-to choice for those trying to supplement their healthy diet, lose weight, build muscle, and get fit.
+Not only is it easy on the digestive system, but it’s a quick-acting form of protein that will promote muscle repair and recovery.

 Why Take Whey Protein Before Bed

 - Speeds Recovery — Did you know that MOST of your recovery takes place as you sleep?
 During the day, you are using your muscles, so your body can’t really make proper repairs until you finally stop moving (at night).
-Thanks to the whey protein, it will make those repairs more efficiently, leading to enhanced recovery.
+Drinking whey protein at night provides your body with the raw materials it needs to make those repairs more efficiently, leading to enhanced recovery.

-- Maintain Muscle Mass — As you give your body the proper amount of amino acids, you ensure that it receives all of the protein needed to build muscle.
-Instead of allowing your body to break down muscle cells to use for energy, high protein consumption encourages the maintenance and growth of muscle mass
+- Maintain Muscle Mass — If you give your body the proper amount of amino acids, you ensure that it receives all of the protein needed to build new muscle and repair existing muscle.
+A diet inadequate in protein will cause your body to use protein for energy, instead of using it for muscle building.
+Eating enough protein will encourage the maintenance or even growth of muscle mass.

-Benefits of Whey Protein Before Bed for Weight Loss
+A Few Tips for Whey Protein Shakes Before Bed for Weight Loss

-If your goal is to lose weight, drinking whey protein before bed may be the way to go.
-As you saw above, it can help to speed up your metabolism, making it possible to burn more fat.
+If your goal is to lose weight, drinking whey protein at night may be a good option.
+As you saw above, it can help to speed up your metabolism, maintain muscle mass, and make it possible to burn more fat and lose weight.

-The best way to have whey protein for weight loss: mix it with water instead of milk.
-While the taste isn’t as pleasant with water, the health benefits remain!
+But, you do need to account for the additional calories if you are going to be drinking whey protein before bed.
+Additional calories, even from whey protein, will cause weight gain.
+One way to do this is to mix it with water instead of milk.
+While the taste isn’t as rich with water, the health benefits remain!
 You still get all of the amino acids in the protein, but with half of the calories.

 A single cup of milk has around 120 calories, and a scoop of protein powder has between 115 and 150 calories.
 By mixing the protein with water, you get plenty of protein with 50% of the caloric intake.